fbpx

 What causes PSSM in horses?

-The abnormal accumulation of the normal form of sugar stored in muscle (glycogen), as well as an abnormal form of sugar (polysaccharide) in muscle tissue, characterizes Polysaccharide storage myopathy (PSSM).
-Tying-up associates with polysaccharide accumulation in muscle effects in thousands of horses.
-The two forms of PSSM are both the result of the accumulation of muscle glycogen which is the storage form of glucose in muscles.
+The abnormal accumulation of glycogen, as well as an abnormal polysaccharide in muscle tissue, characterizes Polysaccharide Storage Myopathy.
+Tying-up associated with polysaccharide accumulation in muscle affects thousands of horses.
+The two forms of PSSM are the result of accumulation of glycogen in the muscles.

 Types of PSSM

-Type 1 PSSM is a result of a mutation in the GYS1 gene.
-The mutation causing PSSM is a point mutation on the GYS1 gene which codes for the skeletal muscle form of the glycogen synthase enzyme.
-The cause of Type 2 PSSM is not yet identified.
-Both types have an abnormal type of glycogen staining in muscle biopsies, and Type 1 is findable through genetic testing.
-Horses with Type 2 PSSM lack the mutation that is specific for Type 1 PSSM.
-At present, there is not a specific genetic test for Type 2 PSSM and we do not have conclusive evidence that it is inherited.
+Type-1 PSSM is a result of a mutation in the GYS1 gene.
+The mutation is a point mutation which codes for the skeletal muscle form of the glycogen synthase enzyme.
+Meanwhile, the cause of Type-2 PSSM is not yet identified.
+Both types have an abnormal type of glycogen staining in muscle biopsies.
+Fortunately, Type-1 is findable through genetic testing.
+Horses with Type-2 PSSM lack the mutation that is specific for Type-1.
+Currently, there is not a specific genetic test for Type-2 PSSM.
+Additionally, we do not have conclusive evidence that it is inherited.

-Carbohydrates that are high in starch, such as sweet feed, corn, wheat, oats, barley, and molasses, appear to exacerbate Type 1 and Type 2 PSSM.
-That is why horses suffering from PSSM should avoid them and intake of extra calories can come from fats.
+Carbohydrates that are high in starch appear to exacerbate Type 1 and Type 2 PSSM.
+Typically these carbohydrates are found in sweet feed, corn, wheat, oats, barley, and molasses.
+Horses suffering from PSSM should avoid these feed sources and intake of extra calories can come from fats.
 An important part of the management of PSSM horses is daily exercise.
-This enhances glucose utilization and improves energy metabolism in skeletal muscle.
-If only the diet changes, it has been found that approximately 50% of horses improve.
+Exercise enhances glucose utilization and improves energy metabolism in skeletal muscle.
+With diet change alone, it has been found that approximately 50% of horses improve.
 When altering both diet and exercise, 90% of horses have had no or few episodes of tying-up.

 What is safe to feed my horse?

-Because of the oxidative stress associated with this disorder, as well as the free radicals generated from the high-fat diet often required by horses with PSSM, experts recommend supplementing with vitamin E for its antioxidant properties.
+Experts recommend supplementing with vitamin E for its antioxidant properties.
+This is due to the oxidative stress associated with PSSM along with the free radicals generated from the high-fat diet.
 Other antioxidants include vitamin C, Grape Seed Extract and Super Oxide Dismutase.
-Anecdotal evidence also suggests that the anti-inflammatory/antioxidant Dimethylglycine (DMG) may be beneficial for horses with muscle disorders like PSSM.
+Anecdotal evidence suggests that the anti-inflammatory/antioxidant Dimethylglycine (DMG) may benefit horses with muscle disorders like PSSM.

-Beth Valentine, DVM, proposed the first successful therapy to halt and reverse the progression of PSSM, except in advanced cases.
-This is a diet change.
-Due to the fact that PSSM is a genetic condition, there can be no ‘cure’ in the symptomatic horse, but many affected horses can be restored to full health and work status.
+Beth Valentine, DVM, proposed the first successful therapy to halt and reverse the progression of PSSM, excluding advanced cases.
+Due to the fact that PSSM is a genetic condition, there can be no ‘cure’ in the symptomatic horse.
+However, many affected horses can be restored to full health and work status.

 The approach considers that the horse gains no nutrition from grains, other than the calories.
-Since the starches and sugars in grains cause specific digestive problems, the approach is to replace starch and sugar calories with fat-based calories.
+Typically, starches and sugars in grains cause specific digestive problems.
+The approach is to replace starch and sugar calories with fat-based calories.
 The result is the ‘added fats’ diet.

 In basic outline one divides the daily ration into two feedings: